 - Even if you were able to weigh and measure EVERYTHING you ate, the data in your app rarely matches the foods you are eating.

 - Your body doesn’t ‘burn’ the food the same way that calories are measured in a bomb calorimeter (shown below).

-- Your calorie tracking app doesn’t account for the thermic effect of food that changes depending on the macronutrient profile of your food and the degree of processing.
+- Your calorie tracking app doesn’t account for the thermic effect of food, which changes depending on the macronutrient profile of your food and the degree of processing.

 - Foods that are more processed tend to be easily digested, while foods that are less processed are more likely to be digested slowly and keep us feeling fuller for longer or be excreted.

 - Any calorie target from an online calculator is going to be inaccurate.
-Your metabolism is complex, and the number of calories you require depends on a range of factors, including your muscle mass, exercise, stress and sleep (not to mention pandemics and lockdowns, which restrict your movement).
+Your metabolism is complex, and the number of calories you require depends on various factors, including your muscle mass, exercise, stress and sleep (not to mention pandemics and lockdowns, which restrict your movement).